 Oberon Media Licenses Tetris for 'Smart TV Platforms'

-Casual game maker Oberon Media announced it has signed a deal with The Tetris Company to bring the eponymous block-stacking title to internet-connected TVs and other set-top devices starting in the next few months.
+Casual game maker Oberon Media announced it has signed a deal with The Tetris Company to bring their eponymous block-stacking title to internet-connected TVs starting in the next few months.